Updated June 23, 2021

 Any member of the Brock University community wishing to request access to campus for any other type of activity should fill out the Resumption of University Activity Request Form and apply through their SAC leader.

-For more information, please see the Access Request and Resumption of University Activity Request Process with Flowchart document.
+For Academic Activity Requests (on-campus delivery), Classroom – Remote Teaching Facilitation Access Request or for additional information please refer to the Access Request and Resumption of University Activity Request Process with Flowchart.

 Access to the University’s academic buildings is reduced as Brock continues to employ measures to discourage non-essential visits to campus during the COVID-19 pandemic.

 Swipe-card readers for exterior entrances to academic buildings are disabled.

 Swipe cards remain effective at interior doors for which they have been authorized.

 Swipe card access also remains in effect for exterior entrances to residence buildings.